The Future of Travel: Six Emerging Trends | GeoEx

 3. The Wonders of the Wild

 A third trend will be a new focus on wilderness and wildlife.
 Post-pandemic, people who have been sheltering in place too long will yearn for wide open spaces and wild places; they will want to reconnect with the healing, restoring, inspiring power of nature.
-I expect adventure trips will surge in popularity—safaris, hiking and trekking adventures, excursions into the remote reaches of places from Alaska and Antarctica to Patagonia and Mongolia.
+I expect adventure trips will surge in popularity—safaris, hiking and trekking adventures, and excursions into the remote reaches of places from Alaska and Antarctica to Patagonia and Mongolia.
 The beauty and balm of pristine nature will be prized more than ever.

 4. Off-the-Beaten-Path Adventures